Abhisheksingh0303/Dynamic_Portfolio/README.md

 - Personalize your portfolio's appearance, including fonts, colors, and layout.

 ### Technologies
-- Built using HTML, CSS, JavaScript, PHP, and MySQL.
+- Built using HTML, CSS, JavaScript, Bootstrap, PHP, and MySQL.

 ### Open Source
 - Feel free to fork and customize this portfolio template to suit your needs.